tilde-nlp/tildemt-selector/tildemt-selector/README.md

 polyfill to support older browsers.
 There are no other dependencies.

 # Usage
-To integrate the Tilde MT system selection webcomponent in a web-based CAT tool or in a similar web app one must implement several steps which consist of:
+To integrate the Tilde MT system selection web component in a web-based CAT tool or in a similar web app one must implement several steps which consist of:
 * inserting the `tildemt-selector` custom element in you page's HTML;
-* attaching event handlers in JavaScript to manage the webcomponents lifecycle;
+* attaching event handlers in JavaScript to manage the web components lifecycle;
-* using the webcomponents configuration state to make translation requests to the Tilde MT API;
+* using the web components configuration state to make translation requests to the Tilde MT API;
-* persisting and restoring the state to allow subsequent edditing of the webcomponents configuration;
+* persisting and restoring the state to allow subsequent edditing of the web components configuration;
-* optionally customizing the webcomponent's UI.
+* optionally customizing the web component's UI.

-## Including the webcomponent
+## Including the web component
 It should be as symple as
 ```HTML
 <html>